marceontech/Decentralized-Identity-DID-App-on-Solana/README.md

 * Public/Private Key Authentication / Uses wallets like Phantom to sign messages.
 * Verifiable Credentials / these are the attestations proving user identity.

-2) The Rust program on the decentralized_DID.rs smart contract is to register and verify a DID on Solana.
+2) The Rust program on the decentralized_identity.rs smart contract is to register and verify a DID on Solana.

 register_did(): Registers a user’s DID with a data field.